Hurricane Dorian 'Ambling' Parallel To Florida Coast, Leaving The Bahamas Reeling

 In Miami's large Bahamian community, churches and the local government are working to send relief supplies to help ease those trapped on Grand Bahama and Abaco.

-"Having lived through similar storms myself in the Bahamas, it's really a harrowing, life-changing experience," Father Jonathan Archer of Christ Episcopal Church told member station WLRN.
+"Having lived through similar storms myself in the Bahamas, it's really a harrowing, life-changing experience," the Rev. Jonathan Archer of Christ Episcopal Church told member station WLRN.
 "We're getting a lot of food, a lot of water, but we certainly need a lot more batteries, flashlights, tarp, rope."